dfinity/canister_fuzzing/README.md

 - **`orchestrator.rs`**: Defines the `FuzzerOrchestrator` trait.
 You implement this trait to create a fuzzing harness.
 The `run()` method handles the entire `libafl` setup and execution loop.
 - **`instrumentation.rs`**: Contains the logic to parse a Wasm file and inject coverage-tracking instrumentation.
 The `instrument_wasm_for_fuzzing` function is called during the `init` phase of your fuzzer.
 - **`util.rs`**: Provides helper functions, such as `read_canister_bytes` to load Wasm from paths specified by environment variables.
+  Wasm from a path, which can be specified directly or via an environment variable.

 ## Creating a New Fuzzer